wpovernight/woocommerce-improved-external-products/readme.txt

 * Tested up to WP5.4 and WooCommerce 4.0

 = 1.5.4 (2020-01-22) =
 * Tested up to WooCommerce 3.9

 = 1.5.3 (2019-10-30) =
 * Tested up to WooCommerce 3.8 & WP 5.3

 = 1.5.2 (2019-02-27) =
 * Tested up to WP 5.1

 = 1.5.1 (2018-06-20) =
 * Fix dismissing pro notice

 = 1.5.0 (2018-06-19) =
 * Improved WooCommerce 3.X compatibility
 * Tested up to WP 4.9

 = 1.4.1 (2016-04-27) =
 * Fixed minor php error
 * Improved Settings
 * Added Datafeedr information

 = 1.4 (2016-04-23) =
 * New code base with minor bug fixes

 = 1.3.1 (2016-01-13) =
 * Fixed various minor issues

 = 1.3 (2016-01-12) =
 * Tweak: Abandoned template based solution in favor of javascript-based solution.

 = 1.2.2 (2015-07-30) =
 * Fix: Error where settings were blocked for non-pro users.

 = 1.2.1 (2015-07-22) =
 * Fix: Added check for category settings to ensure an array was being called in 'in_array()' function

 = 1.2 (2015-07-14) =
 * Added support for Improved External Products Pro

 = 1.1.2 (2015-01-22) =
 * Fix: Price symbol did not work in some non-latin languages.

 = 1.1.1 (2015-01-12) =
 * Tweak: Added jQuery fallback for themes that have edited the WooCommerce core template

 = 1.1 (2015-01-11) =
 * Fix: Works on shop pages
 * Tweak: Improvements for WooCommerce 2.0+

 = 1.0.1 (2012-12-29) =
 * Initial Release

 == Upgrade Notice ==

-= 1.4.1 =

-* Fixed minor php error
-* Improved Settings
-* Added Datafeedr information

-= 1.4 =

-* New code base with minor bug fixes

-= 1.3.1 =

-* Fixed various minor issues

-= 1.3 =

-* Tweak: Abandoned template based solution in favor of javascript-based solution.

-= 1.2.2 =

-* Fix: Error where settings were blocked for non-pro users.

-= 1.2.1 =

-* Fix: Added check for category settings to ensure an array was being called in 'in_array()' function

-= 1.2 =

-* Added support for Improved External Products Pro

-= 1.1.2 =

-* Fix: Price symbol did not work in some non-latin languages.

-= 1.1.1 =

-* Tweak: Added jQuery fallback for themes that have edited the WooCommerce core template

-= 1.1 =

-* Fix: Works on shop pages
-* Tweak: Improvements for WooCommerce 2.0+

-= 1.0.1 =

-* Initial Release